-The employment process for Professional Education Faculty outside the COE must recognize the duality of the required disciplinary expertise and the professional education expertise.
-To the extent possible, the processes and procedural recommendations related to employment, promoting, retention, and tenure of Professional Education Faculty outside the COE are integrated into or are compatible with existing processes and procedures.
-Since there are faculty in the COE who have a portion of their assignment in professional education, it is recommended that the requirements for supervising interns and teaching methods classes apply as conditions for employment.
-The process for recommendation for employment of new Professional Education Faculty outside the COE is as follows:
+The employment process for Educator Preparation Provider (EPP) Faculty outside the COEBS must recognize the duality of the required disciplinary expertise and the professional education expertise.
+To the extent possible, the processes and procedural recommendations related to employment, promotion, retention, and tenure of EPP Faculty outside the COEBS are integrated into or are compatible with existing processes and procedures.
+Since there are faculty in the COEBS who have a portion of their assignment in professional education, it is recommended that the requirements for supervising interns and teaching methods classes apply as conditions for employment.
+The process for recommendation for employment of new EPP Faculty outside the COEBS is as follows:

-- 1. Chair sends Justification to Initiate a Search form to dean (form should include Professional Education Faculty statement). - 2.
+- 1. Department chair sends Justification to Initiate a Search form to college dean (form should include EPP Faculty statement). - 2.
 Dean sends Justification to Initiate a Search form to Head of the Unit. - 3.
-Dean and Head of Unit jointly submit Justification to Initiate a Search form to the Academic Affairs and Research. - 4.
-Search committee is formed.
-Composition of search committees should equally represent both disciplinary faculty and Professional Education Faculty.
-Head of the Unit will appoint the Professional Education Faculty to the committee.
-There will be equal voting representation of disciplinary faculty and Professional Education Faculty. - 5.
+Dean and Head of Unit jointly submit Justification to Initiate a Search form to the Academic Affairs and Research. - Search committee is formed.
+Composition of search committees should equally represent both disciplinary faculty and EPP Faculty.
+Head of the Unit will appoint the EPP Faculty to the committee.
+There will be equal voting representation of disciplinary faculty and EPP Faculty. - 5.
 Joint construction of position announcement by search committee to ensure disciplinary and professional education criteria are in announcement. - 6.
 Advertisements are placed. - 7.
 Search committee screens and interviews candidates.
 (Review of professional education qualification is completed and verified prior to on-campus interviews.)
-Dean and Head of the Unit interview finalist candidates. - 8.
+College Dean and Head of the Unit interview finalist candidates. - 8.
 Search committee makes recommendation to the chair. - 9.
 Chair initiates the Hiring Proposal. - 10.
 Dean and Head of the Unit concur on the recommendation of the search committee to hire. - 11.
 Offer is made in accordance with specific department and college practices. - 12.
 Dean and Head of the Unit indicate approval by signatures on Request for Contract form.